-- Qualified Payroll – Deducted Insurance Premiums include the University – sponsored health, dental, vision, critical illness, and accident insurance premiums.
+- Qualified Payroll – Deducted Insurance Premiums include the University – sponsored health, dental, and vision insurance premiums.

 Enrollment can be done either at work or at home.
 At work, computers are available in one of the various computer labs on the Springfield campus.
 For information on open-access labs visit http://helpdesk.missouristate.edu/computer-labs/open-access-labs.
 In addition, computer labs are available on the West Plains campus.

 Additionally, Human Resources staff will be available to assist you with the online enrollment process during the open enrollment period.
-Contact Paula Huey or Michel Bampoe at 66616 if you need assistance with the online enrollment process.
+Contact Paula Huey, Denise Lofton, or Michel Bampoe at 66616 if you need assistance with the online enrollment process.

 Before you begin to enroll online, we remind you:

 - You do not have to enroll in the cafeteria plan each year in order to keep your medical and dental insurance coverage.
 Enrolling in the cafeteria plan is not about “signing up” for your medical and dental insurance.
 Enrolling in the cafeteria plan is about paying insurance premiums and non-covered medical or dental expenses, or dependent care costs on a pre-tax basis.
 Therefore, only employees who anticipate having medical or dental expenses not covered by our insurance, or who elect Missouri State University medical or dental insurance for a family member(s) and want to pay the insurance premiums on a pre-tax basis, or who have dependent care expenses should consider enrolling in the cafeteria plan.

 - December 1, 2015 is the deadline for enrolling.
 No extensions are permitted.